xpepermint/mongodb-cron/README.md

 });
 ```

-## Using Quota (to-do)
+## Namespace Quota (to-do)

 By default a worker tries to process jobs as quickly as possible and never stops.
-MongoCron supports time based quota.
-Thus you can set a limit on how many jobs is allowed to be processed in a particular time frame (e.g. 100 jobs per hour).
+MongoCron supports time based quota which refers to a namespace.
+Thus you can set a limit on how many jobs per namespace is allowed to be processed in a particular time frame (e.g. 100 jobs per hour).

 This feature requires a [Redis](redis.io) connection (we use [ioredis](https://github.com/luin/ioredis) but any other package with the support for Promises can be used).